modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

 fastscore run xgboost_iris-py3 rest-trip rest-trip
 ```

-Now we can test it by sending our test data to the API end point for the model.
+Now, we can test our deployment by sending a single test input to the API end point for the model, similar to how an application would request the prediction.
 Here is the format for the curl command for roundtrip calls:

 ```curl -i -k -u fastscore:fastscore -H "Content-Type: application/json" --data-binary "@path/to/file" https://<dashboard-url>/api/1/service/<engine-name>/2/active/model/roundtrip/0/1```